 Walter Balser was born during October 1883 to Jacob Bolser and Jane Kisskaden Balser.
 His abuse of women began as early as 14-years-old in 1898 when Maggie Orr complained he assaulted her due to a feud in the First Ward.
 He was living with his parents in 1900 and working as a laborer for a safe manufacturer.
 His father died when he was 21 in 1905.

 On July 1, 1916, Patrolman Yarnell was called to Caldwell Street for a report of an intoxicated Walter Balser abusing his wife.
 Patrolman Yarnell attempted to arrest the powerfully built Balser and several officers were needed to overcome his resistance.

 While in the search room at the Hamilton Police station, at 6:15 p.m., Dr. Zerfass tried to tend the wounds that Balser sustained during his arrest.
 When Inspector Walke ordered Balser to sit in a chair, Balser suddenly punched him knocking him unconscious.
 As he fell, Balser flung himself on top of the Inspector.
 Inspector Walke’s head struck the cement floor, fracturing his skull.
 Balser had to be pulled off by Dr. Zerfass.
 He boasted to Dr. Zerfass, “Did you see how I handled that guy?”

-This narrative was revised on June 29, 2015 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, with research assistance from Joyce Meyer, Price Hill Historical Society Researcher.
-All rights are reserved to them and the Greater Cincinnati Police Historical Society.
+© This narrative was further researched and revised July 2, 2021 by Cincinnati Police Lieutenant Stephen R. Kramer (Retire), Greater Cincinnati Police Historical Society President, assisted by researcher Joyce Meyer, Price Hill Historical Society.
+All rights are reserved to them and the Greater Cincinnati Police Museum.